rmayobre/HTTPDroid/README.md

 This project is not yet finished and major functions of this project are not yet properly implemented.

 # What is currently being worked on?
-Right now I am working on the WebSocket interface, and stablizing the overall library.
+Chrome extension is in development.
+Once the chrome extension is complete, I will be testing the overall stability of HTTPDroid.

 # Road Map
 ## Alpha